brique-co-kr/dsg-brique.github.io/brique_analytics/brique_analytics.md

 [example]

 ### 4. Distributed system and Hardware acceleration for system administrators
-BRIQUE Analytics is designed for distributed systems [example]
+BRIQUE Analytics is designed for distributed systems from the beginning.
+You can monitor system status and optimize resources with BRIQUE Analytics dashboard.
+[example]

 1. You can easily use analysis tools based on GUI environment.